sudorandom/kmcd.dev/content/posts/2026/benchmarking-protojsonx/index.md

 I built [`protojsonx`](https://github.com/sudorandom/protojsonx) to see how much of that cost could be removed without changing the Protobuf JSON format.
 The basic idea is to do more work up front, compile message layouts into faster lookup tables, and avoid repeated reflection-heavy traversal on every marshal or unmarshal call.

-In this article, we’ll run a benchmark suite against `protojsonx` to see how it compares with standard `protojson`, raw JSON, dynamic Well-Known Types (`google.protobuf.Value`), and standard binary Protobuf (`proto` and reflection-free `vtproto`).
+In this article, I’ll run a benchmark suite against `protojsonx` to see how it compares with standard `protojson`, raw JSON, dynamic Well-Known Types (`google.protobuf.Value`), and standard binary Protobuf (`proto` and reflection-free `vtproto`).

 {{< github-repo repo="sudorandom/protojsonx" description="An experimental faster ProtoJSON encoder and decoder for Go." >}}